 Is direct deposit available?

 Yes.
 Employees may elect to direct deposit their check.
 Direct Deposit Enrollment Forms are available for download here and at your local branch office.
-Employment Solutions also offers Global Cash Pay Cards.
+Employment Solutions also offers a Pay Card solution.

 How long does it take to get my direct deposit started?